12 Shows To Watch If You’re Missing The White Lotus

 Dissecting the problems of rich white people is kind of The White Lotus creator Mike White’s whole thing, which is most evident in his first HBO series, Enlightened.
-The show that made White a critical darling (after his screenplay for School of Rock put him on the map, that is), Enlightened has a very similar conceit to The White Lotus: Well-off executive Amy (played by Laura Dern) rediscovers herself after a blowup at work thanks to a relaxing trip to a Hawaiian rehab center.
+The show that made White a critical darling (after his screenplay for School of Rock put him on the map, that is), Enlightened has a very similar conceit to The White Lotus: Well-off executive Amy (Laura Dern) rediscovers herself after a blowup at work thanks to a relaxing trip to a Hawaiian rehab center.
 Upon returning to her corporate job in a much less desirable role, Amy resolves to challenge the higher-ups to make the world a better place, which doesn’t really work out as she hopes.

-2. Search Party
+3. Search Party

 If The White Lotus’ central mystery is what had you enthralled, Search Party would be the perfect thing for you to watch next.
 Not only does the dramedy hinge on new, thrilling mysteries each season, but it also shares The White Lotus’ knack for poking fun at the out-of-touch elite.
 Its barbs are pointed at narcissistic millennial Brooklynites rather than carefree vacationers, but it’s a very similar vibe.

-3. Nine Perfect Strangers
+4. Nine Perfect Strangers

-4. Made for Love
+5. Made For Love

-6. Dear White People
+8. Dear White People

 There’s only one place where immense privilege is more evident than a five-star resort: an Ivy League college campus.
-Netflix’s Dear White People tackles important and sometimes tricky issues involving racism, colorism, and classism among well-off college students, but always includes a healthy dose of humor as well.
+Netflix’s Dear White People tackles important and sometimes tricky issues involving racism, colorism, and classism among well-off college students, but it always includes a healthy dose of humor as well.
 There’s even a mysterious secret society that will have you theorizing just as much as you did about that dead body in The White Lotus.

-7. Rutherford Falls
+9. Rutherford Falls

-Some of The White Lotus’ most damning criticism is pointed at how the luxury resort servicing rich white clientele was built on land stolen from native Hawaiians.
+Some of The White Lotus’ most damning criticism in Season 1 is pointed at how the luxury resort servicing rich white clientele was built on land stolen from native Hawaiians.
 That issue of colonialism is at the heart of Peacock’s sitcom Rutherford Falls, in which two friends are forced to grapple with their heritage after learning the truth about their town’s founder.
 The show doesn’t shy away from the complex issues, but it also manages to be a feel-good series that will keep you laughing.

 Ziwe may not look anything like The White Lotus, but the transgressive talk/sketch show might be the most inventive series to satirize white privilege.
 Sprung from the viral success of her Instagram Live interviews, comedian Ziwe Fumudoh’s Showtime series unflinchingly dives headfirst into the most hot-button issues of our time, as Fumudoh brazenly asks guests like Fran Lebowitz and Andrew Yang how many Black people they know.
-It’s basically Olivia and Paula’s confrontational energy, but with more purpose and dialed up to a hilarious extreme.
+It’s basically Olivia (Sydney Sweeney) and Paula’s (Brittany O'Grady) confrontational energy, but with more purpose and dialed up to a hilarious extreme.